Planning a reunion at Yellowstone National Park? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Friday - Arrival & Welcome

-• Travel day.
-Most relatives fly into Bozeman (BZN) or Jackson Hole (JAC).
+• 8 AM travel day begins - most relatives fly into Bozeman (BZN) or Jackson Hole (JAC)

 • 4 PM check-in at Canyon Lodge cabin cluster

-• 7:30 PM short walk to Canyon Rim for sunset
+• 7:30 PM short walk to Canyon Rim / Artist Point for sunset

 Saturday - Loop Drive + Family Photo